RadialDevGroup/ombudsman/PAIRING.md

 **Long stretches of independent work, work in the context of a negative developer culture, or overall deficiencies in developer ergonomics can lead to poor work ethic, apathy, and inattention to quality.
 Whereas continuous integration provides a degree of accountability with respect to testing, only a culture of accountability can ensure that code is being appropriately tested and that practices that produce quality results are being followed.**

-Kim doesn't really like to write test because other developers on the project rarely run the tests and frequently commit broken tests to master.
+Kim doesn't really like to write tests because other developers on the project rarely run the tests and frequently commit broken tests to master.

 > Kim can help to develop a culture of testing by pairing with other members of the team.
 As each team member shares Kim's experience -- having to fix broken tests in master, adding tests, and reporting regressions -- they begin to understand the frustration and loneliness of being the only member of the team to write tests.
 Care must be taken.
 It is not uncommon for this process to initially reduce overall morale within the team, because the burden of sole responsibility produces powerful emotions.
 It is critical for Kim to be successful, by committing to run the tests, and to continue writing them.
 This commitment can be the basis of hope for other members of the team, and each one that hears this commitment will have hope and be more diligent -- no-one wants to make Kim's day any harder, and knowing she is on their side will help them to keep up the habit, themself.